 All of the products on our list are third-party tested.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

-Nature’s Way Organic MCT Oil contains high-quality ingredients for a value you can’t beat.
-It consists of only Caprylic Acid (C8) and Capric Acid (C10) derived from organic coconut, so you don’t have to worry about any filler ingredients.
+Nature’s Way Organic MCT Oil is right up there with Performance Lab.
+It only consists of only Caprylic Acid (C8) and Capric Acid (C10) derived from organic coconut, so you don’t have to worry about any filler ingredients.
 You can mix it into your favorite shake, smoothie, and coffee or add it to your yogurt and salad.
 It contains a two-month supply if taking the recommended one tablespoon (15 ml) per day.

 Microingredient’s Organic MCT Oil Powder is perfect if you prefer a powder-based supplement.

 Or, you might just like to sneak your health supplements into a tasty beverage.
 This powder can be added to any shake, smoothie, or coffee and even comes with a cup for scooping.
 It’s vegan and made of Caprylic acid (C8) and capric acid (C10) derived from organic coconut, so you know you’re getting what you need and nothing else.
 It provides about forty servings.
 This makes it a good option for “bulletproof” coffee, since it’ll mix better than pure oil options.